BioGeMT/ParaDISM/README.md

 The interactive mode will guide you through:
 - Selecting read files (R1 and R2)
 - Choosing a reference sequence
+- Option to use an existing SAM file (skips alignment)
 - Picking an aligner (Bowtie2, BWA-MEM2, or minimap2)
 - Setting thread count
 - Configuring minimap2 profile (if applicable)